-The Group financial statements are a consolidation of four companies made up of the parent company, an intermediate holding company and two trading companies.
-The principal trading company is located in Denmark and the other trading company is in Shanghai.
-The head office and main accounting location is located in Denmark.
-Our Group audit scope focused on the group's principal trading company and based on our risk assessment we determined this company to be the only component within the group which, in our view, required an audit of their complete financial information due to their size.
-This audit was performed by BDO Denmark.
-The other trading company and the intermediate holding company were subject to analytical review and audit testing on specific areas which were material or related to significant risks.
-This work was performed by Jeffreys Henry LLP together with additional procedures performed at Group level in respect of the audit of the parent company, the consolidation and going concern.
-These reviews gave us the evidence we needed to form our opinion on the Group financial statements as a whole.
+The Group financial statements are a consolidation of four companies, consisting of the parent company, an intermediate holding company, and two trading companies.
+The principal trading company is located in Denmark, while the other trading company is in Shanghai.
+The head office and main accounting location are in Denmark.
+Our Group audit scope focused on the Group's principal trading company, which, based on our risk assessment, we determined to be the only component within the group requiring a complete audit of its financial information due to its size.
+This audit was performed by BDO Denmark, with Gravita actively involved in reviewing their work, ensuring it met the necessary standards, and using it as part of our overall audit approach.
+The other trading on specific areas that were material or related to significant risks.
+This work was carried out by Gravita, alongside additional procedures performed at the Group level concerning the audit of the parent company, consolidation, and going concern.
+These reviews, including the work of BDO Denmark, provided the evidence we needed to form our opinion on the Group financial statements as a whole.

 Audits of the subsidiary companies were performed at lower levels materiality compared to group materiality and determined by us to be appropriate to the relative size of the company concerned.
 As part of our audit strategy detailed group audit instructions were issued to the component auditor and the Group audit team reviewed the complete audit file for the main trading company.
-Virtual communications were used to verify certain aspects of our audit
+Virtual communications were used to verify certain aspects of our audit.